Restaurant News Roundup

 Cinnaholic has three new offerings for spring, available March 21–June 19: Lemon Icebox Pie Roll with lemon frosting lemon zest, and pie crumble; Coconut Cream Pie Roll with French vanilla frosting, coconut custard, graham cookies and pie crumble; and Lemonberry Coffee Cake filled with lemon juice and fresh blueberries, topped with streusel, and lemon glaze.
 Lemony.

-Yogurtland has refreshing new spring flavors including Strawberry, Alphonso Mango Tart, and Dark Chocolate Orange.
+Yogurtland has refreshing flavors for spring including Strawberry, Alphonso Mango Tart, and Pistachio.
 New toppings include seasonal fresh fruit, popping boba, mochi, and limited-edition rainbow nerds.
 Their March specials include Lucky Irish Mint Frozen Yogurt, made with real mint; and a colorful Rainbow Nerds topping.
 The self-serve froyo chain has a dozen locations around DFW.